 Treatment of Accessory Navicular Syndrome

-UCBL orthosis may invert the heel during walking and decrease symptoms.
-Short period of cast immobilization is considered for pain refractory to activity modification and shoe modifications
+The UCBL orthosis may invert the heel during walking and decrease symptoms.
+A short period of cast immobilization is considered for pain refractory to activity modification and shoe modifications

 Steroid injections locally may be used in some cases [often with immobilization].